Note

 MNE-Python stores configuration variables in a JSON file.
 By default, this

-file is located in %USERPROFILE%\.mne\mne-python.json
+file is located in %USERPROFILE%\.mne\mne-python.json on Windows

-on Linux or macOS.
+and $HOME/.mne/mne-python.json on Linux or macOS.
 You can get the

-full path to the config file with mne.get_config_path()
+full path to the config file with mne.get_config_path().

 print(mne.get_config_path())